 Your child is struggling.
 As a mom, you’re stressed and you’re frustrated.
 You want to hire an IEP advocate.
 But, you’ve heard that they are expensive.
 How do you know?
 What do you do?

-How Much do Advocates Charge?
+How much do Special Education Advocates charge?

 Ok, so the meat and potatoes of this post.
 The answers you came for.